Citigroup profit holds steady as investment banking fees jump

 The third largest U.S. lender set aside more money to cover potential bad loans, even though delinquency levels were still low compared to historical levels.

-Expenses rose due to rising costs and investments in control systems.
+Expenses rose 6% to $13.5 billion due to rising costs and investments in control systems.
 The expenses included severance payments for employees who were laid off during the sale of its international businesses.

 Citi has not yet announced the expected headcount reduction and expected savings with the reorganization that will reduce management layers and prompt layoffs across its businesses.